fislamcsr/beneficial-quotes/README.md

-  "5": {"quote":"Truth can only be found in one place: the code.", "author":"Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship"}, "6": {"quote":"A language that doesn't affect the way you think about programming is not worth knowing.", "author":"Alan J. Perlis"},
+  "5": {"quote":"Truth can only be found in one place: the code.", "author":"Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship"}, "6": {"quote":"A language that doesn't affect the way you think about programming is not worth knowing.", "author":"Alan J. Perlis"}
-  "7": {"quote":"Walking on water and developing software from a specification are easy if both are frozen.", "author":"Edward Berard"}
 }
 ```

-Here the JSON has an array of quotes objects with the `variables` as follows:
+Here the JSON has an nested objects with the `variables` as follows:
-1. Object
+- Object
   - Object.1:
     - Object.1.quote
     - Object.1.author